Introduction

 Method: Divide modified roof area by existing roof area, excluding eaves and roofs over decks.

-- Measure the total area of the roof in two-dimensional plan view, neglecting slope (diagram).
+- Measure the total area of the roof in two-dimensional plan view, neglecting slope.
 Sealed decks that act as roofs are included in the roof area, not in the floor area.
 If a sealed deck serves as a roof only to another deck, it does not count as either roof area or floor area.
 Do not include in this measurement:

 - Eaves.